jaykay12/Auth-API/helper-guide.md

 ## Running on Production Environment
 + Install Heroku CLI on machine using `curl https://cli-assets.heroku.com/install-ubuntu.sh | sh` and verify using `heroku --version`
-+ Confiugre Heroku deploy on local machine.
++ Configure Heroku deploy on local machine.
   - Login to heroku account using `heroku login`
   - Create heroku app using `heroku create auth-api-flask`
   - Set buildpack for the app using `heroku buildpacks:set heroku/python`